 • Printed material

 i.
 Learning and teaching communications (mainly from academic departments).

 ii.
-Communications relating to administrative processes and support services e.g. enrolment, and final examination results, health and disability support information (mainly from central services such as Academic Services and Student Services).
+Communications relating to administrative processes and support services e.g. enrolment, and final examination results, health and disability support information (mainly from central services such as Student Experience and Student and Academic Services).

 iii.
 Serious incident communications e.g. relating to a natural disaster or to a critical incident involving an individual student or students.